innovationinsoftware/tf-vault-intermediate/labs/tf-drift-prevention-debugging/index.md

 1. Go to HCP Terraform module registry
 2. Navigate to your `ec2-instance-tests-{your-initials}` module
-3. Click "Publish new version"
+3. Click "Publish new version" on the right hand side
-4. Select the latest commit (the one with "Add variable validations to prevent invalid configurations")
+4. Select the latest commit (the one with "Fix integration tests to comply with new variable validations")
 5. Type "1.1.0" as the version number
 6. Click "Publish version"